glouppe/info8006-introduction-to-ai/lecture6.md

 # Summary

 - **Exact inference** by variable elimination .
-    - NP-hard on general graphs, but polynomial on polytrees.
+    - NP-complete on general graphs, but polynomial on polytrees.
     - space = time, very sensitive to topology.
 - **Approximate inference** gives reasonable estimates of the true posterior probabilities in a network and can cope with much larger networks than can exact algorithms.
     - LW does poorly when there is lots of evidence.